gremau/EarthSciNotebook/docs/data_and_models/datmod_modis_NPP.md

 ## Getting the data

 1. Go to the links listed above and navigate to the correct directory
-2. MODIS data comes in spatial extents following the ["MODIS Sinusoidal tiling system"](https://lpdaac.usgs.gov/dataset_discovery/modis)
+2. MODIS data comes in spatial extent tiles following the ["MODIS Sinusoidal tiling system"](https://lpdaac.usgs.gov/dataset_discovery/modis)
     - For New Mexico the correct tiles are is H8V5 and H9V5